The TBE Story

 In 2002 TBE won the prestigious STAR Synsplex grant which funded creative and innovative programming over the course of three years.
 We became one of the first synagogues to embark on a three-year journey to engage our membership with creative Shabbat programs.

 From August 2006 until September 2014, Rabbi Neal Loevinger served the congregation.
 He brought his intellect and commitment to pastoral care and tikun olam to his work.
+Under his leadership we added an interfaith section to the Temple Beth-El Cemetery.
 He is now serving as Director of Spiritual Care and Ethics Coordinator at Vassar Hospital Medical Center.